-3.3 Infaction Provention Control Undata 5.5 Infection Prevention Control Update There was no update to note.
-CH agreed to follow up outside of this meeting. СН There was no aparte to note.
-Or agreed to follow up outside of this meeting.
-3.4 Safeguarding 7 Minute Briefing - Professional curiosity Child Practice Review (dental decay and neglect) ALL The documents were noted for information and sharing as appropriate.
-ALL 3.5 Patient Safety Alerts (internal/external)/Welsh Health Circulars • ISN 2020 012A - Risk of incorrect results when using SST (gold top) sample tubes for patients on treatment-dose anticoagulants IN SECONDARY CARE ONLY ISN 2020 011 - T34 syringe driver - battery update Urgent Field Safety Notice - Tracheostomy Tubes - Kapitex Recall Notice - CIRRUS2 Nebuliser CMO Alert - UPDATED GUIDANCE FOR WALES - INVESTIGATION AND MANAGEMENT OF SARS- COV-2 VIRUS NEW VARIANTS OF CONCERN All closes have been shared widely conserved within the Clinical Decaderal States and States All alerts have been shared widely across all areas within the Clinical Board and it was noted that there were no exceptions to note for this meeting.
+3.3 Infection Prevention Control Update There was no update to note.
+CH agreed to follow up outside of this meeting. СН 3.4 Safeguarding 7 Minute Briefing - Professional curiosity Child Practice Review (dental decay and neglect) The documents were noted for information and sharing as appropriate.
+ALL 3.5 Patient Safety Alerts (internal/external)/Welsh Health Circulars ISN 2020 012A - Risk of incorrect results when using SST (gold top) sample tubes for patients on treatment-dose anticoagulants IN SECONDARY CARE ONLY ISN 2020 011 - T34 syringe driver - battery update Urgent Field Safety Notice - Tracheostomy Tubes - Kapitex Recall Notice - CIRRUS2 Nebuliser CMO Alert - UPDATED GUIDANCE FOR WALES - INVESTIGATION AND MANAGEMENT OF SARS-COV-2 VIRUS NEW VARIANTS OF CONCERN All alerts have been shared widely across all areas within the Clinical Board and it was noted that there were no exceptions to note for this meeting.
 3.6 NCA Assurance Report - Perinatal Mortality Review The clinical report audit was shared for information.
-As part of the audit the following were identified against National guidance: Reduced fetal monitoring guideline needed to be updated and it was noted that this has been completed. • Aspirin dosage to be increased in line with RCOG (GTG37a) and NICE (CG 107) guidance has been completed. • Screening for gestational diabetes for women with BMI of 30 and over to follow NICE (NG3) guidance.
+As part of the audit the following were identified against National guidance: Reduced fetal monitoring guideline needed to be updated and it was noted that this has been completed.
+Aspirin dosage to be increased in line with RCOG (GTG37a) and NICE (CG 107) guidance has been completed.
+Screening for gestational diabetes for women with BMI of 30 and over to follow NICE (NG3) guidance.
 This is currently being completed for BMI of 35 and over at present, and this has been included on our risk register.
-Bereavement pathway needs to be updated and work is underway to address this. beleavement patriway needs to be updated and work is underway to address this.
-As part of the audit the following were identified against Local guidance: Inconsistent routine enquiry screening from booking - work is underway to look to address this. • CO monitoring discontinued due to COVID restrictions - this will be brought back as soon as possible. • No external reviewer present for perinatal mortality review forums - this is being taken to the Neonatal/Maternity Network Inconsistent Risk and governance and neonatal nursing presence at perinatal mortality review former forum.
-Staff to be updated regarding criteria for Symphysis fundal measurements in line with period line titute guidance. perinatal institute guidance.
+Bereavement pathway needs to be updated and work is underway to address this. • Dereavement pathway needs to be updated and work is underway to address this.
+As part of the audit the following were identified against Local guidance: Inconsistent routine enquiry screening from booking - work is underway to look to address this.
+CO monitoring discontinued due to COVID restrictions - this will be brought back as soon as possible.
+No external reviewer present for perinatal mortality review forums - this is being taken to the Neonatal/Maternity Network • Inconsistent Risk and governance and neonatal nursing presence at perinatal mortality review forum. • Staff to be updated regarding criteria for Symphysis fundal measurements in line with perinatal institute guidance.
 The infographic was shared and has been produced as a summary of Perinatal Mortality Review Forum 2020 and the position against the national average.
 The current position for C&V is just below the national average.
 The infographic details the themes highlighted and the actions that have been received.
-O × Figure work has been identified with regards to: Fetal surveillance midwife & smoking cessation HCSW recruitment in 2021 Éarly Neonatal Deaths, low PAPP-A and SGA babies to be reviewed External reviewer to be present at every review meeting
+0 Foture work has been identified with regards to: Foture surveillance midwife &amp; smoking cessation HCSW recruitment in 2021 Early Neonatal Deaths, low PAPP-A and SGA babies to be reviewed Extended al reviewer to be present at every review meeting